fortio/fortio/README.md

 ```
 * A `grpcping` using TLS.
 First, start Fortio server with the `-cert` and `-key` flags.
 `/path/to/fortio/server.crt` and `/path/to/fortio/server.key` are paths to the TLS certificate and key that
 you are responsible for providing.
-Creating a TLS certificate is outside the scope of this document.
-This example uses
-`localhost` in the `Subject Alternative Name` (SAN) of the certificate.
-The SAN should match the domain name that
-clients connect to.
 ```
 $ fortio server -cert /path/to/fortio/server.crt -key /path/to/fortio/server.key
 UI starting - visit:
 http://localhost:8080/fortio/
 Https redirector running on :8081
-Fortio 0.9.0 grpc ping server listening on port :8079 Fortio 0.9.0 echo server listening on port localhost:8080 Using server certificate /path/to/fortio/server.crt to construct TLS credentials Using server key /path/to/fortio/server.key to construct TLS credentials
+Fortio 0.10.0 grpc ping server listening on port :8079 Fortio 0.10.0 echo server listening on port localhost:8080 Using server certificate /path/to/fortio/server.crt to construct TLS credentials Using server key /path/to/fortio/server.key to construct TLS credentials
 ```